unhealthy human behaviors relieved by higher emotional intelligence!

 ✤ Workplace: 48% of American adults report experiencing abusive behavior at work.
 Billions lost to workplace stress, conflict and trauma.

-✤ Global Survival: In the 72 years of Nuclear Weapons, there have been two killing bombs – Hiroshima and Nagasaki – four near accidental nuclear wars because machines misread machines, and two near deliberate nuclear wars – Cuba Missile Crisis and India-Pakistan.
+✤ Global Survival: In the 70+ year existence of nuclear weapons, there have been two killing bombs – Hiroshima and Nagasaki – four near accidental nuclear wars because machines misread machines, and two near deliberate nuclear wars – Cuba Missile Crisis and India-Pakistan.

 *Statistics based on reports from the Center For Disease Control and the Departments of Health and Human Resources and Education.